Kshitijkesri/OAuth_OpenId/README.md

 # Project Description

-This Project can be used for authentication and authorization, Those already using Keycloak/Active Diretory or other such OAUTH vendor can easily replaced existing one with this Solution.
+This Project can be used for authentication and authorization, Those already using Keycloak/Active Directory or other such OAUTH vendor can use this solution in place of Keycloak/Active Directory etc.

 InMemoryConfig file has Clients,User,Scope parts where one can introduce their own Test Clients and Users.